mediacloud/backend/doc/controversy_dumps.markdown

 linked to by a story within that date range.

 The basic mechanism of the dumps is to store copies of all data relevant to a controversy in cd.* postgres tables ('cd' is a postgres schema, which acts as a separate namespace for tables).
+These tables are kept in a separate schema just to make clear their function within the database and to allow naming the same as the base tables (eg. `cd.stories`).

 The set of tables snapshotted at the time of each dump is stored in $MediaWords::CM::Dump::_snapshot_tables and at the time of writing this doc includes: controversy_stories, controversy_links_cross_media, controversy_media_codes, stories, media, stories_tags_map, media_tags_map, tags, tag_sets.
 During each dump, all of the fields are copied from each of those tables along with a controversy_dumps_id field pointing to the dump for which the table was snapshotted.

 For example, the cd.tags table definition is: